 Learn how to change local and global conditions that can lead to violence.
-Kansas State University’s certificate program in nonviolence studies teaches nonviolence strategies, tactics, and tools to help resolve problems without violence.
-The 15-hour program offered through the College of Arts and Sciences is open to K-State undergraduates and non-degree seeking students.
+Kansas State University’s undergraduate certificate program in nonviolence studies teaches nonviolence strategies, tactics and tools to help resolve problems without violence.
+The 15-hour program is open to K-State undergraduates and nondegree-seeking students.

 The certificate program explores:

-- How you can change the conditions that foster violence
+- how to change the conditions that foster violence

-- Ways to learn how to change for the better, the world, the environment, your relationships, and yourself
+- ways to learn how to change the world, the environment, your relationships and yourself for the better